briandconnelly/pushoverr/README.md

 Got some R code that takes a while to complete?
-Enough time to take a little walk or go get a coffee, but maybe not long enough to go home for the day? pushoverr is an R package that allows you to send push notifications via [Pushover](https://pushover.net/) to your iOS or Android devices (or desktop in the near future).
+Enough time to take a little walk or go get a coffee, but maybe not long enough to go home for the day? pushoverr is an R package that allows you to send push notifications via [Pushover](https://pushover.net/) to your mobile devices (iOS or Android) or desktop.
 Now you'll be able to easily let yourself know when it's done (or whenever else you want to send yourself or your group a message).

 ## Prerequisites